FIFA gives Guatemala soccer body October suspension deadline

-MEXICO CITY Soccer's global governing body, FIFA, on Thursday gave Guatemala's soccer federation until Oct.
+MEXICO CITY (Reuters) - Soccer's global governing body, FIFA, on Thursday gave Guatemala's soccer federation until Oct.
 1 to avoid suspension by reinstating an oversight committee formed after the arrest of its president.

 A court of the Sports Confederation of Guatemala, or CDAG, suspended the committee overseeing the Guatemalan national federation, Fedefut, after four local players said they had been wrongly accused of doping.
 CDAG is a sports governing body to which Fedefut belongs.